cmg777/starter-academic-v501/content/publication/20231012-AEL/index.md

 ---
-title: "Convergence clubs and spatial structural change in the European Union"
+title: "Regional Okun’s law and endogeneity: evidence from the Indonesian districts"
 authors:
 - Harry Aginta
 - admin